Yūrei

-Yūrei (幽霊) are figures in Japanese folklore analogous to the Western model of ghosts.
+Yūrei (幽霊) are figures in Japanese folklore analogous to the Western concept of ghosts.
 The name consists of two kanji, 幽 (yū), meaning "faint" or "dim" and 霊 (rei), meaning "soul" or "spirit".
 Alternative names include Bōrei (亡霊), meaning ruined or departed spirit, Shiryō (死霊), meaning dead spirit, or the more encompassing Yōkai (妖怪) or Obake (お化け).
-Like their Chinese, Korean, and Western counterparts, they are thought to be spirits barred from a peaceful afterlife.
+Like their Western counterparts, they are thought to be spirits barred from a peaceful afterlife.

 Japanese afterlife

 According to traditional Japanese beliefs, all humans have a spirit or soul called a reikon (霊魂).
 When a person dies, the reikon leaves the body and enters a form of purgatory, where it waits for the proper funeral and post-funeral rites to be performed so that it may join its ancestors.
 If this is done correctly, the reikon is believed to be a protector of the living family and to return yearly in August during the Obon Festival to receive thanks.

-If the person dies, however, in a sudden or violent manner such as murder or suicide, if the proper rites have not been performed, or if they are influenced by powerful emotions such as a desire for revenge, love, jealousy, hatred or sorrow, the reikon is believed to transform into a yūrei which can then bridge the gap back to the physical world.
+However, if the person dies in a sudden or violent manner such as murder or suicide, if the proper rites have not been performed, or if they are influenced by powerful emotions such as a desire for revenge, love, jealousy, hatred or sorrow, the reikon is believed to transform into a yūrei which can then bridge the gap back to the physical world.
 The emotion or thought need not be particularly strong or driven.
 Even innocuous thoughts can cause death to become disturbed.
 Once a thought enters the mind of a dying person, their yūrei will come back to complete the action last thought of before returning to the cycle of reincarnation.

 The yūrei then exists on Earth until it can be laid to rest, either by performing the missing rituals or resolving the emotional conflict that still ties it to the physical plane.
 If the rituals are not completed or the conflict left unresolved, the yūrei will persist in its haunting.

 Oftentimes the lower the social rank of the person who died violently or who was treated harshly during life, the more powerful as a yūrei they would return.
 This is illustrated in the fate of Oiwa in the story Yotsuya Kaidan, or the servant Okiku in Banchō Sarayashiki.